 Homework

 Homework is not an optional extra, but an essential part of a good education.
 We strive to ensure that homework supports the ethos of the school by encouraging students to take charge of their learning and to become independent, confident and reflective learners.
-Students and parents are able to view the homework that teachers have set by using Google Classrooms.
+Students and parents are able to view the homework that teachers have set by using Microsoft Teams.
 The school no longer uses Show My Homework or Satchel.

 It would also be fair to say that homework can be a source of frustration for students, parents and teachers alike and can, unfortunately, be the root cause of friction and tension, both within the home and within the classroom.
 So, the purpose of this brief article is to provide practical advice and guidance to help you feel better equipped to support your child and confident about approaching the school, when in your view things are not going quite so well.